-Your hiring process for job applicants most likely includes some kind of employment application form.
-Resumes and cover letters are great to have, but a job application form provides an opportunity to collect additional information about the person’s employment history, work background, contact information, and more for human resources purposes.
+Your hiring process for job applicants most likely includes an employment application form.
+Resumes and cover letters are great to have, but a job application form provides an opportunity to collect additional information about the person’s employment history, work background, contact information, eligibility, and more for human resources purposes.

-While it’s generally a great idea to require an application for employment from your candidates, there are some guidelines—and in some states, laws—around what you can and cannot ask.
+While it’s generally a great idea to require an application for part-time and full-time employment from your candidates, there are some guidelines—and in some states, laws—around what you can and cannot ask.

 Therefore, it’s important to ensure the questions you are asking don’t pose a risk for legal action against you by the Equal Employment Opportunity Commission (EEOC), or your local government.

 Note: Many laws do not explicitly state that you are prohibited from asking certain questions on a job application template specifically, but they can be used as evidence of intent to discriminate.
 For this reason, they should be avoided.

 As you most likely know, discrimination against employees and job applicants is illegal on the federal level:

 “The laws enforced by EEOC makes it unlawful for federal agencies to discriminate against employees and job applicants on the basis of race, color, religion, sex, national origin, disability, or age.”

 To make it simple, you cannot ask any questions that reveal an applicant’s: